Alex Tatusian is a creative director and graphic designer.

 He designed and coded (and occasionally illustrated) ambitious stories, improved the website, oversaw design, and produced any physical or digital materials TMP needed.

-Alex was previously a fellow at the Center for Urban Pedagogy, where he designed a publication to elucidate New York City bail practices for families of the incarcerated.
+He was previously a fellow at the Center for Urban Pedagogy, where he designed a publication to elucidate New York City bail practices for families of the incarcerated.

 That work led him to design and illustrate the first city-wide report on predatory equity in New York City's affordable housing system for Stabilizing NYC.